Funding and awards

 Applicants must discuss their plans to apply with the department they wish to join.
 For further information please contact:

 Leverhulme Early Career Fellowships

 Exeter’s College of Social Science and International Studies is inviting expressions of interest from post-doctoral researchers considering making an application for the 2019/20 Leverhulme Early Career Fellowships scheme.
-The call opens on 1 January 2019.
-The closing date for applications is 28 February 2019 at 4pm and further information and guidance can be found on the Leverhulme Trust's website.
+The call opens in January 2020.
+The closing date for applications is 27 February 2020 at 4pm and further information and guidance can be found on the Leverhulme Trust's website.

 About the Fellowships